CenterForSpatialResearch/methods-in-spatial-research-fa2021/assignments/assignment01.md

   - [Eviction Lab.
 "Eviction Filing Rate & Evictions Rate."
 Princeton University](https://evictionlab.org/map/)
   - [Beirut Urban Lab, "Beirut Built Environment Database"](https://www.beiruturbanlab.com/en/Details/561)

+A general rule of thumb for finding data: think about who would have the motivation (and the money/resources) to create the dataset you are looking for then try to research that entity.

 [This guide](https://www.vam.ac.uk/__data/assets/pdf_file/0009/238077/Gallery-Text-at-the-V-and-A-Ten-Point-Guide-Aug-2013.pdf) to writing clear gallery text from the Victoria & Albert Museum is perhaps helpful in composing your map description.

 <!--